renatobalbino/renatobalbino/README.md

 ### Hello 👋

 Hi, I'm Renato!
-I'm a sotware developer who is passionate about making sotfware since 2009, creating technology to solve any sort of problems.
+I'm a sotware developer passionate about making sotfware since 2009, creating technology to solve any sort of problems.

 ---